 You can find a version of a tomato and cucumber salad like this one on tables throughout the Middle East and Mediterranean region.
 Most include fresh herbs such as mint and parsley and a simple lemon and olive oil based dressing.
 The secret to these kinds of salads is in the chop; a fine chop really marries and melds all the individual flavors transforming each bite into a perfect assortment of tastes and textures.
 A generous pinch of salt also helps.

-It’s vibrant, filled with fresh produce and herbs and works well as an appetizer, salad or side to any meal.
+It’s vibrant, loaded with fresh produce and herbs and works well as an appetizer, salad or side to any meal.
 It also happened to be especially cooling on a hot summer day.

 Enjoy!